AbbieNgXinYi/Istor-a/README.md

 2) Crestron VT-Pro-e is used to design and create the buttons.
 3) Each buttons were given different digital joins digits.
 4) 2) SIMPL windows is used to program all the 4 projectors to 'ON' or 'OFF'.

 #### Phidget Control System

-#### Stations 1 & 2
-**In this setup, we will are using 2 Phidget interfaces, 1 Phidget RFID and 1 Phidget Advance servo 8-Motor.
+**In this setup, we will are using 2 Phidget interfaces, 3 Phidget RFID and 1 Phidget Advance servo 8-Motor.
   The interface we are using is the phidget interface 8/8/8.**

 * Note: We have used USB Extenders and HUB due to where the different equipment are placed and insufficent USB-A ports